Marianne Clausen

 Faculty of Health and Medical Sciences

-I am a PhD student in the School of Psychology.
-I am supervised by Professor Anna Chur-Hansen, Dr Shona Crabb and Dr Niki Vincent (Public Sector Gender Equality Commissioner Vic).
-My research is focussed on men and flexible work arrangements.
+My PhD research focussed on men and flexible work arrangements.
 Australian work and care patterns show that men are more likely to be in full-time paid work, whereas female partners tend to work fewer hours or not at all, while also performing more unpaid care and domestic tasks.
 This situation contributes to gender inequality.
-Flexible work arrangements for men would allow for sharing of paid work and unpaid domestic and caring tasks in Australian families.
-My research investigates the personal, cultural and organisational issues relating to men in flexible work.
+Flexible work arrangements for men could allow for sharing of paid work and unpaid domestic and caring tasks in Australian families.

 -